sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

             inchesToCentimeters(10);
         }

     What is printed when the main method is run?
+It might help to draw out a stack diagram on paper, or use the CodeLens visualizer to step through the code.

     - inches --> centimeters